Regret the Third: Selling Every Softail Heritage I’ve Ever Owned

 … and then deciding if I were seen in public sitting on one, I would die of shame.

-Living inside my head I have a wild child, a safety-conscious boy scout, a teenager who just wants to be accepted, an artist who jumps for joy at the sight of a glorious paint job on a swooping piece of sheet metal, and snarling, drooling beast begging for somebody to start something.
+Living inside my head I have a wild child, a safety-conscious boy scout, a teenager who just wants to be accepted, an artist who jumps for joy at the sight of a glorious paint job on a swooping piece of sheet metal, and a snarling, drooling beast begging for somebody to start something.

 Complicating matters further, is the memory of perfect moments that we are perennially seeking to relive.